 Those drums, aside from sounding like Ghestis’s battle theme, capture the feeling of the dangerous side of nature by sounding like the theme to a monster movie, and… whatever the hell that leading instrument is… represents the discomfort one must feel while trudging through a neck high disease filled swamp filled with lord knows what kind of disgusting substances, while fighting off giant sentient piles of vomit.
 Those violins in the second half emphasize just how unpleasant it must be to actually be making one’s way through this area.
 You are starting to get very close to the end of your journey, and this is likely the most traumatic part of it yet (except for maybe Poo’s Mu training).
 Of course, that just shows how determined our heroes are to see this through to the end.

-It is these kind of atmospheric details why Earthbound has always remained my favorite game despite Undertale, NieR Automata, The Beginner’s Guide, and Euphoria all being games released within the last few years that came pretty close; I have never played any game that captured atmosphere and immersion quite as well with such an expansive world.
+It is these kind of atmospheric details why Earthbound has always remained my favorite game despite Undertale, NieR Automata, and The Beginner’s Guide, all being games released within the last few years that came pretty close; I have never played any game that captured atmosphere and immersion quite as well with such an expansive world.
 This game captures the sheer emotion and tensity of the scenery with graphics that were technically not even that great for the system.
 But there are also other versions of this track to cover, starting with the arrangement from the official soundtrack album in Japan.

 This version is basically a higher quality arrangement.
 You can hear each of the instruments A LOT more clearly.
 Not much else to say other than that I could imagine this playing in an enhanced remake of Earthbound on a more recent console.